-First, I need to tell you right away that these markers will work for the Cricut Explore Air 2 and the Cricut Maker.
+First, I need to tell you right away that these markers will work for the Cricut Explore and Maker families.
 Unfortunately, the Cricut Joy doesn’t have the same pen holder so I can’t include it in this test.

-So to lighten the text, when it’s written “Cricut,” I mean the Explore Air 2 and the Maker.
+So to lighten the text, when it’s written “Cricut,” I mean the Explore and Maker families.

 Second, not all types of Crayola markers work in the Cricut.
 I tested a few other Crayolas I had at home and most of them were too big to fit inside the Cricut pen holder.

-The ones I tested and that work very well are the Crayola fine line markers.
+The ones I tested that work very well are the Crayola fine line markers.

 When a Cricut pen is inserted into the pencil holder, it must be pushed down until a “click” is heard and the small triangle disappears.